 You’ll want to present an end-user experience that’s intuitive and familiar, while also adhering at all times to your overall brand aesthetic.
 It may not be feasible for you to create a brand-new website for each market, but do be aware of cultural differences when conceptualizing your page.

-Other factors you’ll want to account for include local internet speeds, currencies, address formats, 12/24-hour time and cultural symbols and sensitivities.
+There are other factors you’ll want to account for.
+Those include local internet speeds, currencies, address formats, 12/24-hour time and cultural symbols and sensitivities.
 Make it as easy as possible for users to imagine themselves as users of your site by shaping your site to cater to their worldview and lifestyle.